takenobu-hs/processor-creative-kit/README.md

 Processor-creative-kit
 ======================

-This is a [haskell package][1] for playing processor.
+This is a [haskell package][1] for playing processors.

-You can create your processors with your own instruction set and cpu simulator and development tools.
+You can create your processors with your own instruction set and cpu simulators and development tools.

 enjoy! :smiley: